 Acting as the SSV task force leader for the Manufacturers Standardization Society (MSS), CGIS is at the forefront of establishing the benchmark and rating system to identify what constitutes a Severe Service Valve, and how it differs from a General Purpose Valve.
-We’ve created a number of resources including white papers, case studies, and product focus videos to help you differentiate severe service from general purpose.

 Severe Service Valves can be broken down into three main categories.
 To maintain consistency across the industry, we recommend using the following abbreviations.

 Outdated valve specifications are a common sight in the industry.
 It is extremely concerning as there have been technical advances in valve design, yet no alterations to the valve specifications themselves.
 The operating conditions of pressure, temperature, process volume and energy costs are drastically different than they were only 30 years ago.
 Maintenance staff are fewer,are operating under higher pressures and temperatures, and the push to produce more revenue from fewer resources is greater than ever before.

 SSVs play an important role as new processes with aging technology creates immediate dangers to workers and their surrounding environment.
 Safety is a priority in our industry and we believe that everyone has the right to go home safely at the end of each day.
 Severe Service creates dangerous environments and when not handled correctly, can endanger the lives of many and cause long term damage to its surrounding environment.
 Valves are a significant safety feature and should be held to a higher regard, especially in a severe service application.
 By designating certain applications as Severe Service and then using appropriate valve suppliers to source valves, we can reduce the risk of critical leaks.